MrLixm/maya-tools-lxm/src/cmds_interface_demo/README.md

 # Pizza Creator

-Give basic notions to create a simple window in an object oriented way.
+Give basic notions to create a simple window in an object-oriented way using only `maya.cmds` API.

 ![pizza creator](pizza_creator.gif)